gatsbyjs/gatsby/docs/docs/glossary/npm.md

 ### Using npx to install Gatsby

 > **Note:** `npx` requires npm version 5.2 or later.
-If you've installed the latest versions of Node and NPM, you should also have npx.
+If you've installed the latest versions of Node and npm, you should also have npx.
 Otherwise, you should upgrade Node and/or npm.

 You can also use [npx](https://www.npmjs.com/package/npx) to install Gatsby. npx ships with npm.
 It allows you to install a package and run a command in one step.
 For example, instead of running `npm install -g gatsby-cli` then `gatsby new my-project`, you could use the following command.